Sylvexia/personal_research/10-8 Personal Research.md

 			- If both add input argument is constant, it would calculate for you and reduce the result as constant, hence there's no posit function call.
 				- Would this cause the result be incorrect for our use case?
 			- Multiple calls to a same function would have only one function declaration.
-	- Mistakes:
+	- Mistakes and tips:
-		- When converting the
+		- When converting the operation, always remember of convert based on its operand and result instead of creating new.
+			- Or if might
+		- Remember to register the legal/illegal ops/dialect
+			- If has no materialization error but it still not converting, chances are you forget it.
+		- add `-debug` helps with log out the conversion process.
 - Future Works:
 	- Refactor the current implementation.
 	- Implement other operations in `mlir` for `MNIST` model